ParryProgramming/code_refactor/README.md

 # code_refactor

+## Description

-A website accessible to business with optimized code.
+A website originally with outdated "div" based code, optimized with modern HTML naming conventions and layout.